sleepyfran/itunespy/README.md

 To take a look at all of this simply go to the [item_result](https://github.com/sleepyfran/itunespy/blob/master/itunespy/result_item.py) class.

-## Future features
-Take a look at the issues section to see what's going on with the features I want to add.
-[Issues](https://github.com/sleepyfran/itunespy/issues).

-**Note:** all these features will be first implemented in the *future* branch and then merged with master and pushed to PyPi.

 ## Contributing
 I'm accepting any pull request to improve or fix anything in the library, just fork the project and hack it!

-**Note:** if you make any change to the code, please make them in the *future* branch.